-- catch of non-target species (both fish and non-fish species)?
+(a.2) catch of non-target species (both fish and non-fish species)?
 Yes...[1]
 In Part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries are managed under Federal regulations that conform to "national standards" of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), including a mandate to minimize bycatch of fish and non-fish.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries are managed under Federal regulations that conform to the mandate of the Magnuson-Stevens Fishery Conservation and Management Act (MSA) to minimize bycatch of fish and non-fish species.
+Fish bycatch is reduced and catch utilization is increased in the multi-species pelagic fish catches of these fisheries by Hawaii's market demand for a variety of pelagic fish.
+Multi-species fish harvesting is permitted by the Federal regulations governing Hawaii longline fisheries.